Pastoral Care & Pupil Well-Being

 Mr Dudley is also the Designated Safeguarding Lead with responsibility for Child Protection and Safeguarding Children.
-Mrs Jackson is the Deputy Designated Safeguarding Lead.
+Mrs Jackson, Mrs Alliott and Mrs Dayton are the Deputy Designated Safeguarding Leads.

 At BHGS, we take the welfare of our pupils very seriously.
 BHGS commissions the services of a School Counsellor.
 Pupils can be referred by any member of staff including their Head of Year, SENDCO or member of the schools Senior Leadership team; students may also self-refer.
 Parents and carers can request Counselling on behalf of the student by contacting the students Heads of Year.
 There is usually a waiting list for this service.
 We have a behaviour support unit and pupils and their families are also able to benefit from impartial advice and guidance from YC Hertfordshire & YC Herts advisers through a dedicated adviser.

 Our highly valued Pupil Support Centre if managed by Mrs Sue Fisher where pupils can find respite in times of need and get individualised support from their Head of Year if required.